wgergely/bookmarks/docs/source/guide.rst

 ************************************************

 .. card:: Bookmark property editor
-    :class-card: sd-text-center

     .. figure:: images/bookmark_properties2.png
-        :width: 440
+        :width: 480

     To edit basic properties, like external URLs, frame rate, file-filter rules, width, and height attributes, select a bookmark item and click the settings icon, or hit ``Ctrl+E``.

     The properties will help create footage 'publishes', convert image sequences, and, using the Maya plugin, set the Maya workspace and scene settings.
 Linking URLs and ShotGrid entities with local files can be beneficial when the project has a lot of external resources to keep track of.

     There are also filter options to associate task folders with file formats.
 And more!

 Report issues